feathersjs/docs/middleware/error-handling.md

 ## Feathers Error Types

-`feathers-errors` currently provides the following error types:
+`feathers-errors` currently provides the following error types, all of which are instances of `FeathersError`:

 > **ProTip:** All of the feathers plugins will automatically emit the appropriate Feathers errors for you.